Professor Olivo Miotto

 Centre for Genomics and Global Health

-Because of malaria, millions of African children die before their first day at school.
-For decades, scientists and health authorities have raised hopes of eliminating this burden on the developing world, only to have these hopes dashed, time after time, by the astonishing adaptability of Plasmodium parasites, which seem capable of becoming tolerant to most drugs we deploy.
-Today, genomic technologies provide a powerful new weapon against these parasites.
-At the Centre for Genomics and Global Health, we have developed methods for determining the genetic code of Plasmodium parasite directly from blood samples taken from infected patients.
-Thanks to the falling cost of sequencing, and the reliability of our approach, we are now able to sequence literally thousands of parasites from clinical cases, and map this genomic information in geographical, ecological and historical contexts.
-Our goal is to determine how parasite populations change as a result of human intervention and environmental change, and observe new epidemiological trends in real time, to inform and guide public health intervention.
-In other words, "genomic epidemiology" will monitor Plasmodium evolution, so that humanity can keep steps ahead of the parasite.
+Every year, hundreds of thousands of children die of malaria before their first day at school.
+For decades, scientists and public health authorities have attempted to eliminate this burden on the developing world, only to have their hopes dashed by the astonishing adaptability of Plasmodium parasites, which seem capable of becoming tolerant to most drugs we deploy.
+Today, genomic technologies provide a powerful weapon against these parasites.
+From DNA sequences extracted from infected patients, we are able to determine the parasites’ characteristics, and study how genetic variants spread and evolve.
+We now have tens of thousands genomic sequences, collected all over the world, against which to compare new clinical strains, and observe in near-real time how parasite populations change as a result of human intervention and environmental change, to inform and guide public health strategies.